gyuli-zoeykim/clone-hackernews/README.md

    1. Comments page is dynamically updated to reflect the lastest comments.
 User can view comments and navigate to actual Hacker News website to engage with the latest comments and discussions.

 ---

-### Skills:

-1. React Router
-   1. Utilized React Router to implement navigation for user to navigate between categories.
-1. Hooks
-   1. Used useState and useEffect hook to manage various states, such as the current page, story data, loading status, and errors.
-1. API Integration
-   1. Used fetch to retrieve comments and story IDs by category.
-And fetch story details based on story IDs.
-1. Styling with CSS
-   1. Applied flexbox and animation for skeleton to create responsive web.

----